Offbeat Festival 2018, Oxford

 the practises of our so-called ‘care system’.
 Think Taratino meets 'Last of the Summer Wine'!

-We recently completed two wonderful short tours, taking three plays out to different locations in Oxfordshire, where we received a very warm welcome.
+We completed two wonderful short tours in 2017, taking three plays out to different locations in Oxfordshire, where we received a very warm welcome.
 Our thanks to:

 - Albany Court